Mun-Min/Java_OOP/README.md

     conda install -c conda-forge openjdk

     If you intend to use Java with a specific IDE, such as Jupyter Notebook, you can install additional packages that enable Java support.
-For example, to install the ijava kernel for Jupyter Notebook:
+    For example, install the ijava kernel for Jupyter Notebook:

     conda install -c conda-forge ijava